 Good news - Nora Jones isn't going to be able to spoil your skinny hazelnut macchiato for much longer.

-Arriving at the end of 2015, Starbucks employees and customers will be able to choose in-store playlists thanks to a new partnership with music streaming giants Spotify.
+Arriving at the end of 2015, Starbucks employees and customers will be able to choose in-store playlists thanks to a new sponsored_longform with music streaming giants Spotify.

 Set to roll out across 7,000 Starbucks stores in the US before arriving in the UK, the scheme will see Starbucks employees given a Spotify Premium subscription (lucky things) and access to in-store playlist building tools.
 The playlists they create will then be available for coffee-loving punters to access on Spotify via the Starbucks Mobile App - in turn, allowing users to build up "Stars as currency" rewards with the My Starbucks Rewards (MSR) system.
 So, reduced coffee could be yours simply by listening to certain tracks.